 One of the main risk factors of Type 2 diabetes is being overweight and having high blood pressure.
 Other risk factors include genetics, risk increasing with age and if you are from South Asian, Caribbean or Black African descent.

-Here are some simple suggestions to help you manage and prevent diabetes:
+Some simple suggestions to help you manage and prevent diabetes

 1, Ensure you have a balanced diet which includes a variety of fruit and vegetables, dairy, carbohydrates and protein.